Hire in United Arab Emirates

 - Place of work

-For work permits holders and residency visas, all workers must have a standard-format written employment contract following an official template.
+For work permit holders and residency visas, all workers must have a standard-format written employment contract following an official template.
 The contract must be registered with the Ministry of Human Resources and Emiratisation (MOHRE) or the relevant free zone authority.
 The DDA Free Zone has its own standard employment contracts.

 There are no specific provisions regarding employee/contractor classification.
 The concept of a ‘contractor’ or ‘self-employed’ individual is not expressly recognized under the law.